 It’s funny that the plugin is perfectly descriptive of it’s usage:

-- Pretty Links (free): Create URL links to your site that are short and easy.
+- Pretty Links (free and paid): Create URL links to your site that are short and easy.
 This is especially great if you choose to use Twitter and have limited characters to use!
 You can use this plugin to track the actual link usage as well.
 There is a paid version, but this mama has never needed the added functionality.
 You can also use this plugin to tidy up your affiliate links (though make sure “masking” affiliate URLs isn’t against the rules of the program, like Amazon’s affiliate program) AND you can add “no follow” to your link without needing to add code every time!

 You can also use sites like tinyurl.com or bit.ly to shorten your links.
 But, it is great to have the functionality right in your blog (and easily accessible right on your Dashboard!).